schallot/CQMParser/README.md

 	CQMParse https://ecqi.healthit.gov/sites/default/files/ecqm/measures/CMS104v11.html

-should generate an output similar to [CMS104v11.txt](https://github.com/schallot/CQMParser/blob/master/CMS/CMS104v11.txt).
-The results will be written to the CMS directory.
+should generate an output similar to [CMS104v11.txt](https://github.com/schallot/CQMParser/blob/master/CompiledMeasures/CMS104v11.txt).
+The results will be written to the CompiledMeasures directory.
 If a file is already present for the measure, it will be overwritten.